 - In rare cases loss of balance, bowel or bladder dysfunction, and genital numbness / tingling can also be noted.

 The above symptoms indicate the presence of a ruptured disc and the most likely causes are as follow

 - Trauma or accident – An abrupt injury can cause your body to exert excess pressure on the spine causing the discs to rupture

-- Degenerative disc disease – A common problem among the old where the discs lose volume with time, meaning they can no longer absorb shocks properly allowing the twisting and flexing of the spine.
+- Degenerative disc disease – A common problem among in middle ages and above where the discs lose volume with time, meaning they can no longer absorb shocks properly allowing the twisting and flexing of the spine.
 Such discs are likely to herniate.

 - Irregular lifting or movements – Lifting objects inappropriately may exert external forces to your spine, which in turns causes disc rupture.

 - Poor posture – Sitting in relaxed, often flexed, spinal postures for extended periods of time can lead to the nucleus of the disc to bulge backward.